Tony Fabrizio: Career

 Fabrizio has additionally worked with clients including Visa, Hewlett-Packard, Bank of America, AOL/Time-Warner, FedEx, Pfizer, and Harrah's, among others.

+As of 2023, Fabrizio was running polling operations for Trumps MAGA Inc. super PAC.

 Mueller's Special Counsel investigations

 In February 2018, Fabrizio was questioned by Robert Mueller's team to determine if voter information and polling data was shared with the Kremlin during the 2016 United States elections.
 On January 8, 2019, Paul Manafort's attorneys failed to redact and inadvertently revealed that Mueller's prosecutors knew that 2016 voter information and polling data had been shared with pro-Kremlin Ukrainians through Konstantin Kilimnik to Serhiy Lyovochkin and Rinat Akhmetov.

 Personal life

 Fabrizio is a Brooklyn native, and grew up on Long Island in New York.
+He resides in Florida.
+He is openly gay.